 Peptides – Example studies:

 1. In a clinical study at the Higashi-Hankyu Bldg.
-The clinic, Osaka, Japan, the subjects fed normally, all foods were allowed, and normal habits were maintained.
+In the clinic, Osaka, Japan, the subjects fed normally, all foods were allowed, and normal habits were maintained.
 The peptide groups received 600 and alternatively 1200 mg of a short-chain globulin peptide per day in 300- or alternatively 600 mg doses at the two main meals a day.
 The placebo group received ineffective capsules of the same appearance.
 After 3 months, the groups with the peptides had lost on average 7% and 10% of their body fat, respectively, while the non-peptide groups retained their body fat.